-The Total Strength class was going fairly well until we began the lunges.
+The class went fairly well until we began the lunges.
 The instructor gave us emphatic directions: “Do not let your knee go beyond your toes; find a focal point in front of you.
 Do not look down.
-“Where your eyes go your body will follow.”
-My dilemma as a newbie: How do I insure my knee is situated correctly while simultaneously looking straight ahead?
+“Where your eyes go, your body will follow.”
+How do I ensure my knee is situated correctly while simultaneously looking straight ahead?

-I would glance down quickly to check the toes and knee situation and nearly tumble over.
-I was surprised that I found it difficult to keep my balance.
-I also lost balance when looking at other people.
-But when I kept my focus on a certain dumbbell in front of me, I was steadier on my feet.
+A glance down and a quick check of the toes and knees caused a near tumble.
+I struggled to keep my balance.
+I almost lost it when I looked at other people.
+But when I kept my focus on a stationary dumbbell in front of me, I was steady.

-Where your eyes go your body will follow kept coming to me in the fitness class and also at other times.
-I began to think of a similar concept I’d read in an article.
+Where your eyes go, your body will follow kept coming to me in the fitness class and at other times.
+I thought of a similar concept I’d read in an article.
 It came from the world of auto racing.
-Drivers are taught that there is a natural tendency to fixate on danger while driving at a high speed.
-Danger, such as a concrete wall near the edge of the track.
-They’re trained to go against their tendency to focus on what they fear, and instead focus on where they want the car to go.
-Every instinct may be to look at the threat— but they must force themselves to look past it.
-They must train themselves to look straight ahead; not behind or to the side of them.
+The drivers learn that their natural tendency is to fixate on danger while driving at high speeds.
+Danger, such as a concrete wall near the edge of the track, could distract them.
+They’re trained to go against an impulse to focus on what they fear, and instead focus on where they want the car to go.
+Every instinct is to notice the threat, but they must force themselves to look past it.
+They must train themselves to look straight ahead, not behind or to the side.

-In our daily lives if we focus on peripheral issues we may lose sight of our main goal: following Jesus.
-When we focus on the negatives, or even on other people’s lives, we may veer off our course with Him.
+In our daily lives, if we focus on peripheral issues, we may lose sight of our primary goal: following Jesus.
+When we focus on the negatives, or even on other people’s lives, we might veer off our course with Him.
+With our peripheral vision, we’re aware of important things.
+But they don’t require our full focus as our forward vision does.

 Keep your head up, your eyes straight ahead, and your focus fixed on what is in front of you.
 Take care you don’t stray from the straight path, the way of truth, and you will safely reach the end of your road.
 Do not veer off course to the right or the left; step away from evil, and leave it behind.

-This verse helped me so many times when I didn’t know what to do next.
-I desperately try to keep my eyes focused on Jesus so I won’t be distracted by scary, seemingly impossible scenarios around me.
-The verse especially brought me courage during my years of single parenting two children, one of whom has autism and severe intellectual disabilities.
+This verse helped me when I didn’t know what to do next.
+I desperately try to keep my eyes focused on Jesus, so scary, impossible scenarios around me won’t lure me away.
+These words brought me courage during my years of single parenting two children, one of whom has severe intellectual disabilities.

-God doesn’t assure us a life without difficulty, but He clearly tells us in Scripture that He loves us and will always be with us, no matter what we go through.
-Keeping our focus on Jesus may seem a vague idea, like it once seemed to me.
+God doesn’t assure us a life without difficulty, but He tells us in Scripture that He loves us and will always be with us.

-- I’m careful about where I give my attention.
-I read books that encourage me in my various roles and I listen to podcasts and videos that teach me.
+It helps to be selective about the news and information I absorb.
+I choose books that enhance my spiritual growth or inspire me to think and write creatively.
+I educate myself through podcasts and videos.
 Time is limited.
-I don’t always need to know the latest secular scandal or political drama.
+I don’t need to know details about the latest secular scandal or political drama.

-My friends, let’s focus on growing closer to Jesus.
-Let’s keep less important issues and worries in the peripheral where they belong.
+My friends, let’s focus on Jesus.
+Let’s set aside unimportant issues and worries.
 As you keep Him in first place, I promise He will be faithful to you!
-I’ve experienced His faithfulness for 50 years!
+I’ve experienced His faithfulness for over 50 years!

 10 Comments